Mustapha Khaznadar: Religious conversion and political career

-The young Georgios was taken by the family of Mustapha Bey, and was renamed Mustapha.
+The young Georgios was taken by the family of Mustapha Bey, and was renamed Mustapha and forcibly converted to Islam.
 Later, he was passed to his son Ahmad I Bey while he was still crown prince.
 The young Mustapha now worked first as the prince's private treasurer before becoming Ahmad's state treasurer (Khaznadar).
 He managed to climb to the highest offices of the Tunisian state, married Princess Lalla Kalthoum in 1839 and was promoted to lieutenant-general of the army, made bey in 1840 and then speaker of the Grand Council from 1862 to 1878.

 In 1864, Mustapha Khaznadar, then Prime Minister, during efforts to raise the taxation of the Tunisian peasants to meet the demands of the Ottoman Empire faced a rebellion, known as the Mejba Revolt, that almost overthrew the regime.
 However, the government was swift to act and ultimately suppressed the uprising.

 Mustafa Khaznadar retained memories of his Greek origin and when he finally managed, he made contact with his remaining family and helped to pay for the education of his two (Greek) nephews.
 Khaznadar died in 1878 and is buried in the mausoleum of Tourbet el Bey, in the heart of the Medina of Tunis.